GilesStrong/deep_mtg/dev/card_summaries.md

 It has average stats for its cost, with 3 power and 3 toughness Its main strength lies in its entrance ability: when Meteor Golem enters the battlefield, it allows you to destroy any nonland permanent controlled by an opponent, which can be very impactful
 The downside is that due to its high mana cost, it requires significant resources to cast.

+R1 8
+**Meteor Golem**: An artifact creature with a high mana cost of 7, requiring significant resources to cast It offers board disruption by destroying a non-land permanent upon entering play, making it valuable in control-oriented decks
+Despite its useful ability, its average stats for the cost and vulnerability as an artifact (targetable by removal spells) are notable weaknesses.

 llama3.1 6
 Rite of the Dragoncaller is an enchantment from red that's very strong and aggressive